Contact Us Today (424) 372-3112

 Posted by Sam Israels | Sep 19, 2020

-For example, in DUI cases in California, it's common for someone to make an agreement to plead guilty to a reckless driving charge, which will carry less penalties than a conviction for driving under the influence.
+For example, in DUI cases in California, it's common for someone to agree to plead guilty to a reckless driving charge, which will carry fewer penalties than a conviction for driving under the influence.

 For example, many plea agreements are reached immediately after the arraignment.
-Others occur right in the middle of jury deliberations while a defendant is waiting for a jury to return a verdict.
+Others occur right during jury deliberations while a defendant waits for a jury to return a verdict.

-A plea bargain is frequently a quick way to resolve a criminal case and both the defendant and prosecutor can get an outcome they are seeking.
+A plea bargain is frequently a quick way to resolve a criminal case, and both the defendant and prosecutor can achieve the desired outcome.

 Below, our Los Angeles criminal defense attorneys will review the most common considerations on whether a defendant should accept a plea bargain offered by the prosecutor.